 - Avoid adding salt to cooking or at the table – flavour meals with herbs and spices instead.

 There is a large variety of medicines available to lower and manage high blood pressure.
 Your doctor may call them ‘antihypertensives’, (which basically means ‘anti’ – against and ‘hypertensive’ – high blood pressure).

 These medications do not cure high blood pressure, but they do help manage it.
 Once you start to take medicines to manage your blood pressure, you may need to take them for the rest of your life.
 However, the dose of these medicines may change over time.

 If you need to take medication, your doctor will advise you on the correct type and dose.
 Two or more different medications are often needed to manage blood pressure.

-- taking them at the same time each day
+- Building them into your daily routine by taking them at the same time each day.

 Take any blood pressure medicine exactly as prescribed.
 Don’t stop or change your medicine, unless your doctor advises you to.

 This page has been produced in consultation with and approved by:

 Content on this website is provided for information purposes only.
 Information about a therapy, service, product or treatment does not in any way endorse or support such therapy, service, product or treatment and is not intended to replace advice from your doctor or other registered health professional.
 The information and materials contained on this website are not intended to constitute a comprehensive guide concerning all aspects of the therapy, product or treatment described on the website.
 All users are urged to always seek advice from a registered health care professional for diagnosis and answers to their medical questions and to ascertain whether the particular therapy, service, product or treatment described on the website is suitable in their circumstances.
 The State of Victoria and the Department of Health & Human Services shall not bear any liability for reliance by any user on the materials contained on this website.